DegreeCalc

 Return on Investment Analysis

-Graduates from colleges in Des Plaines earn a median starting salary of $39,531, which is $4,531 more per year than the average high school graduate salary of $35,000.
-At a 4-year public university cost of $113,356 (including room and board), it would take approximately 25 years of the salary premium to recoup the investment.
-With average financial aid of $8,013 per student per year, the net cost and payback period can be significantly reduced.
+Graduates from colleges in Des Plaines earn a median starting salary of $39,531, which is $4,531 more per year the average high school graduate salary of $35,000.
+At the modeled net cost, the salary premium would take about 25 years to cover the investment.
+With average financial aid of $8,013 per student per year, the net cost can change materially by school and program.

 Other Cities in Illinois